apache/sedona/docs/api/sql/Raster-loader.md

  |    |-- element: double (containsNull = true)
 ```

-Field names can be renamed, but schema should exactly match with one of these two schemas.
+Field names can be renamed, but schema should exactly match with one of the above two schemas.
 The output path could be a path to a directory where GeoTiff images will be saved.
 If the directory already exists, `write` should be called in `overwrite` mode.

 ```Scala
 var dfToWrite = sparkSession.read.format("geotiff").option("dropInvalid", true).load("PATH_TO_INPUT_GEOTIFF_IMAGES")
 dfToWrite.write.format("geotiff").save("DESTINATION_PATH")
 ```

-You can override an existing path with the following approach.
+You can override an existing path with the following approach:

 ```Scala
 dfToWrite.write.mode("overwrite").format("geotiff").save("DESTINATION_PATH")